Fales Elementary School

 Renewable Energy

-Driven by Westborough’s commitment to renewable energy, Fales is the first facility to support the Town’s goal of becoming carbon-emissions free by 2035, and—with a predicted EUI of 24.7—is capable of generating 11.6% more energy than required to operate the all-electric school.
+Driven by Westborough’s commitment to renewable energy, Fales is the first facility to support the Town’s goal of becoming carbon-emissions free by 2035, generating 15.75% more energy than required to operate the all-electric school.
 The design achieves this ambitious target by reducing energy use with high efficiency building systems and producing energy with a 25,000 square foot rooftop solar array.

 Energy Conservation